VinayVarma96/AcademicProjects/DeepLearning/ObjectDetection/README.md

 Challenges Faced:
-•	We were unable to get the data.yaml file which holds crucial to dataset configuration details such as train and valid paths; class names.
+•	Was unable to get the data.yaml file which holds crucial to dataset configuration details such as train and valid paths; class names.
 We overcome this issue by replacing latest Roboflow API code with the stable code.
 •	There were too many inconsistencies in our data.
 Using Roboflow, we made the labels consistent.

 [Final Project Report.docx](https://github.com/VinayVarma96/AcademicProjects/files/9590938/Final.Project.Report.docx)